anchanitin/AI_Call_CoPilot/README.md

 ## 🧩 Typical call flow

-Caller dials your Twilio number

-Twilio triggers the Flask endpoint and opens a media stream

-stream_server.py receives audio → sends to Whisper → generates transcript

-GPT produces a smart AI response

-Flask pushes updates to the dashboard via Socket.IO

-Agent can monitor, respond, or take over the conversation

-At call end → AI generates a Call Quality Report
+- **Caller dials** the Twilio number.
+- Twilio triggers a **Flask TwiML endpoint** that establishes the WebSocket connection.
+- The **WebSocket Stream Server** receives live audio data from the caller.
+- The audio is sent to **OpenAI Whisper** for **speech-to-text transcription**.
+- **GPT reasoning** generates a real-time AI reply based on conversation context.
+- The reply text is converted to speech using **OpenAI TTS**.
+- The **TTS audio** is streamed **back to Twilio**, allowing the AI to **speak directly to the caller.**
+- Meanwhile, the dashboard **displays** the full transcription, responses, and AI call analysis in real time.

 ---

 ## 🧾 Additional Notes
-node_modules and venv are intentionally excluded from the repository.
+- node_modules and venv are intentionally excluded from the repository.

-All keys and credentials are stored securely in .env.
+- All keys and credentials are stored securely in .env.

-Update FLASK_SOCKET_URL in .env if the dashboard or Socket.IO endpoint changes.
+- Update FLASK_SOCKET_URL in .env if the dashboard or Socket.IO endpoint changes.

-Temporary audio files such as tts_*.mp3 are automatically ignored to keep the repository clean.
+- Temporary audio files such as tts_*.mp3 are automatically ignored to keep the repository clean.